 Mantas are appreciated in the market for their meat, liver oil, and skin.
 But also especially for their gill plates.
 Actually, it has been in high demand recently in traditional Chinese medicine.

-Another threat for manta rays are fishing nets.
+Another threat to manta rays is fishing nets.

 Because mantas have to keep swimming constantly, when they get entangled in a fishing net or line, they may die due to suffocation.
-Also, mantas cannot swim backwards.
+Also, mantas cannot swim backward.
 When entangled, they often attempt to free themselves by somersaulting.
-As a consecuense, they tangling themselves further.
+As a consequence, they tangling themselves further.

 Both sub-species of manta ray are classified as vulnerable by the International Union for Natural Conservation.
 Since 2011, manta rays have been protected in international waters by the Convention on Migratory Species.

 Where can we dive with Manta ray in Bali?